dhowe/rita4/README.md

 ## CI

-GitHub Actions workflows are path-scoped and only trigger when their subtree (or `shared/`) changes:
+GitHub Actions workflows are path-scoped and trigger when their subtree (or `shared/`) changes:

 | Workflow | Trigger paths | Node/JDK/Python versions |
 |---|---|---|